saubriot/k8s_vagrant/README.md

 ### 3.1 Libvirt change default network settings

 Before moving one, we have to change the default network in libvirt.
+Why ?
+Because of a problem during etcd installation.
+Etcd was not listening on my subnet 192.168.20.0/24 but was binded to an other subnet.

 ```
 virsh net-edit default
 ```